 When a child is in care or post-adopted the carers are accorded the same rights and responsibilities as parents.
-The school has both an appointed member of staff and for a children in care/post adopted.
+Mrs Louise Williams is the appointed member of staff for those pupils who are in care/post-adpted.

 Pupil Voice